SanjeevaRDodlapati/QeMLflow/docs/reports/implementation/PHASE_4_7_PRECISION_MEDICINE_IMPLEMENTATION_PLAN.md

 ---

-**Phase 4.7** will establish **Bootcamp 07** as the **definitive educational experience** for AI-driven precision medicine, positioning ChemML at the forefront of personalized therapeutics education and preparing participants for **leadership roles** in the rapidly evolving precision medicine landscape.
+**Phase 4.7** will establish **Bootcamp 07** as the **definitive educational experience** for AI-driven precision medicine, positioning QeMLflow at the forefront of personalized therapeutics education and preparing participants for **leadership roles** in the rapidly evolving precision medicine landscape.

 *Ready to transform the future of personalized medicine through AI-driven innovation!* 🚀🧬💊